Delicious Chocolate Covered Pretzels in Minutes

 Serve them at your party or make a chocolate gift basket.

-Go to Wilton.com and type the word sprinkles into their search box.
-They have tons of sprinkles.
+Want to see tons of sprinkles?
 A truly amazing assortment of shapes and colors.

 Return to Health Benefits of Dark Chocolate Home Page